 Latest 6 weeks prior to the hackathon – 10th of August at the latest – successful applicants will be informed about their topic and their team members.
 They will receive support to hold video conferences and use a collaborative workspace to start the preparation of their topic within their teams.

-Organised by THE Port Association, hosted by CERN IdeaSquare and with partners from other non-governmental organisations, a three-day problem solving workshop hackathon devoted to humanitarian, social and public interest topics.
+Organised by THE Port Association, hosted by CERN IdeaSquare and by Campus Biotech, and with partners from other non-governmental organisations, a three-day problem solving workshop hackathon devoted to humanitarian, social and public interest topics.
 Interdisciplinary teams of hand selected participants working together in the fields of: communication – transport – health – science – education – work – culture – data

 If you successfully pass the application, you will be informed about your team members and your topic 6 weeks ahead of the final event.
 In this preparation phase your team will be supported to organize video conferences to get to know each other.
 A collaborative workspace will allow you to jointly collect and communicate ideas, develop specifications, share inspirational pictures and videos, compose lists of needed materials and tools, discuss your strategy and co-edit concept papers, source code and presentations.